sgl-project/sglang/docs/en/model_support.md

 ## Port a model from vLLM to SGLang
 Another valuable resource is the [vLLM Models Directory](https://github.com/vllm-project/vllm/tree/main/vllm/model_executor/models). vLLM has extensive coverage of models, and SGLang reuses vLLM's interface and some layers to implement the models.
 This similarity makes it easy to port many models from vLLM to SGLang.

-To port a model from vLLM to SGLang, you can compare these two files [SGLang LLaMA Implementation](https://github.com/sgl-project/sglang/blob/main/python/sglang/srt/models/llama.py) and [vLLM LLaMA Implementation](https://github.com/vllm-project/vllm/blob/main/vllm/model_executor/models/llama.py).
+To port a model from vLLM to SGLang, you can compare these two files [SGLang Llama Implementation](https://github.com/sgl-project/sglang/blob/main/python/sglang/srt/models/llama.py) and [vLLM Llama Implementation](https://github.com/vllm-project/vllm/blob/main/vllm/model_executor/models/llama.py).
 This comparison will help you understand how to convert a model implementation from vLLM to SGLang.
 The major difference is the replacement of Attention with RadixAttention.
 The other parts are almost identical.
 Specifically,
   - Replace vllm's `Attention` with `RadixAttention`.
 Note that you need to pass `layer_id` all the way to `RadixAttention`.
   - Replace vllm's `LogitsProcessor` with SGLang's `LogitsProcessor`.
   - Replace other vLLM layers with SGLang layers (e.g., `RMSNorm`, `SiluAndMul`).